intuit/isl/docs/language/objects.md

 title: Objects
 parent: Language Reference
 nav_order: 2
+description: "ISL object syntax for modeling JSON structures.
+Learn how to create nested objects, arrays, and use dynamic property names in ISL."
+excerpt: "ISL object syntax for modeling JSON structures.
+Learn how to create nested objects, arrays, and use dynamic property names in ISL."
 ---

 ISL can be used to model all types of objects, in alignment with the JSON format.